 In the same way [Footnote 4] you wives must submit to your husbands, so that if any of them do not believe God's word, your conduct will win them over to believe.
 It will not be necessary for you to say a word, because they will see how pure and reverent your conduct is.
 You should not use outward aids to make yourself beautiful such as the way you do your hair, or the jewellery you put on, or the dresses you wear.
 Instead your beauty should consist of your true inner self, the ageless beauty of a gentle and quiet spirit, which is of the greatest value in God's sight.
 For the devout women of the past who placed their hope in God used to make themselves beautiful by submitting to their husbands.
 Sarah was like that; she obeyed Abraham and called him her master.
 You are now her daughters if you do good and are not afraid of anything.

 1 Peter 3:1-7 Good News Bible

 Jesus obeyed his father, was arrested illegally, tried unfairly, judged wrongly, executed without having committed a crime, suffered horribly and died.
-His obedience provided the means by which we are saved.
+His submission to flawed mortal justice and obedience to his Father provided the means by which we are saved.

 Paul of Tarsus was also treated unfairly and wrongly and he also endured great physical suffering (read 2 Corinthians 11:23-31 for Paul's own description of his troubles).
 Nonetheless Paul did not seek to oppose the Governing authorities by forbidden means but instead entrusted his case to the one who always judges fairly.
 His obedience allowed the Gospel to be spread to the entire world.